obrejamarian00/Bluetooth_car/README.md

-This is the project containing all the files used to create a car that can be controlled using an android app created in the MIT App Inventor over bluetooth.
+This is the project containing all the files used to create a car that can be controlled using an android app created in the MIT App Inventor via bluetooth.